 Eddie Carrillo is from San Diego, California.
 His mom is American and his dad is Mexican, and he spent a short time in Mexico as a young child before moving back to California.
 He got his bachelor’s degree in Economics from U.C.
 San Diego, where he also ran cross country and track & field competitively for the NCAA teams.
 He’s now studying the Master in Digital Marketing at HST, and he’s also a coordinator for IE’s Out & Allies Club.

-I moved to Madrid to teach English.
-I like to refer to what led to this life decision as my “quarter-life crisis.”
-Everything was going well on paper.
+After what I like to call my «quarter-life crisis,» I decided to move to Madrid.
+The thing is, back home, everything was going well on paper.
 I had a consulting job in San Diego, and I remember how excited I was to get it.
 All the hard work had paid off—the economics degree, the athletics, the hours of interview prep.
 What was the problem?
 I didn’t like the job I worked so hard to get.

 I tried to like it.
-I gave it months, a year, two years.
+Gave it months, a year, two years.
 The experience was great.
 Learning so much was great.
-But I realized it wasn’t the job for me so I decided to drop everything and move to Spain.
+However, I realized it wasn’t the job for me so I decided to drop everything and move to Spain.

 But this was the decision that led to discovery; and the one that is allowing me to take steps in the direction I want to go.
 This decision led to IE School of Human Sciences & Technology.

 I chose the Master in Digital Marketing because I wanted a degree that allowed me to be both analytical and creative.
 I wanted to be forward-thinking, to be innovative, to put practical tools into my digital toolbox.
-I also wanted to meet people that were different than me.
+And of course, I wanted to meet people that were different than me.